let-def/texpresso/README.md

 ## About

-TeXpresso provides an "live rendering" experience when editing LaTeX documents in a supported editor: change something in the .tex file, the render window will update almost immediately with your change.
+TeXpresso provides a "live rendering" experience when editing LaTeX documents in a supported editor: change something in the .tex file, the render window will update almost immediately with your change.
 Write something invalid, you get an error message immediately.

 This can radically improve the LaTeX editing experience compared to the usual rebuild-and-wait-for-viewer-to-update experience, especially for large documents.